 Where/How: Richmont’s Atlanta Campus* (1900 The Exchange SE, Bldg.
 100, Atlanta, GA 30339)

-Presenter: Jon S. Ebert, PsyD, Clinical Psychologist and Assistant Professor in the Vanderbilt Department of Psychiatry
+Presenter: Jon S. Ebert, PsyD, Clinical Psychologist and Associate Professor in the Vanderbilt Department of Psychiatry and Behavioral Sciences

-Dr. Ebert is a licensed clinical psychologist with extensive clinical and consultation expertise in the assessment and delivery of services to children and families who have experienced traumatic stress and mental health challenges.
-Dr. Ebert is Clinical Director of the Vanderbilt Center of Excellence for Children in State Custody (COE) which is part of a statewide network funded under an agreement with the State of Tennessee to improve the public health by enhancing the quality of services provided to children in or at-risk of entering the Tennessee child welfare or juvenile justice systems.
+Dr. Ebert is a licensed clinical psychologist and Associate Professor in Clinical Psychiatry and Behavioral Health & Associate Professor in Vanderbilt Department of Human & Organizational Development.
+He has over 20 years’ experience and expertise in clinical, consultation and training in the assessment and delivery of services to children and families who have experienced traumatic stress and mental health challenges.
+Dr. Ebert is the Director of the Vanderbilt Center of Excellence for Children in State Custody (COE) which is part of a statewide network funded under an agreement with the State of Tennessee to improve the public health by enhancing the quality of services provided to children in or at-risk of entering the Tennessee child welfare or juvenile justice systems

 Learning Objectives: As a result of this seminar, participants will be able to: